asnaqsys/asnaqsys.github.io/concepts/printing/printer-files.md

 DataGate features Printer Files as multiple formatted files.
 Each format of a Printer File describes a portion of a page.
 When a report is to be made, writing these records causes a Renderer to ‘paint’ sections of each page on the report.

-A Printer File is composed of one or more record formats, each defining a template of what is to be shown in a segment of the page.
+A Printer File is composed of one or more record formats, each defining a _template_ of what is to be shown in a segment of the page.
 A record format is a collection of Fields and other Controls.
-Fields and Controls are actual **.NET Framework** Windows controls.
+Fields and Controls are actual **.NET Framework**[^1] [Windows Forms Controls](//learn.microsoft.com/en-us/dotnet/desktop/winforms/controls/overview).

 DataGate provides the following controls:
- - Data Fields
+ - Data Fields:
    + CharField - Defines and prints a fixed length character field.
+   + DecField - Defines and prints a fixed length Binary, Packed or Zoned decimal field.
    + DateTimeField - Defines and prints a Date, Time or Timestamp field.
-   + DecField - Defines and prints a fixed length Binary, Packed or Zoned decimal field.
  - AutoField - Prints an Attribute of the report: Computer Name, Page Number or Count, Creation date/time, Process date/time.
  - Label - Prints a Constant character string.
  - Line - Prints a staight Line.
  - Shape - Prints a Rectange, Square, Oval or Circle.

-In addition to the controls provided by DataGate it is theoratically possible to add to a record format any arbitrary .NET Framework Control, however, in practice only a few of them make sense to include on a printer file, most notably a [Windows.Forms.PictureBox](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.picturebox).
+In addition to the controls provided by DataGate it is theoretically possible to add to a record format any arbitrary .NET Framework Control, however, in practice only a few of them make sense to include on a printer file, most notably a [Windows.Forms.PictureBox](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.picturebox).

 The next image shows a Printer File with four record formats being edited in Visual Studio.
 ![DataGate Print File](images/customer-report-printer-file.png)
 _Figure 1: DG Printer File in Visual Studio_

 Some of the attributes of Printer Files are:
- + XML representation of file definition
+ + XML representation of the file definition.
- + Conditional attributes at the file, format and field level with the ability to provide an array of Booleans to control condition attributes.
+ + Conditional attributes at the file, format and field level with the ability to provide an array of Booleans to programatically control certain properties.
- + Capability to direct the output to a text file where the data is formatted in XML instead of being printed.
+ + Capability to direct the output to a text file (a Manuscript) where the data is formatted in XML instead of being printed.
- + Capability to provide alternate render engines to print without the use of the .NET Framework controls.
+ + Capability to provide alternate rendering engines to print without the use of the .NET Framework controls.

 The following diagram shows the processes of editing, printing and rendering Printer Files and their output.